 b) Periodic systems scanning with tools for automatic issue recognition.

 No, we haven’t any.
-You can follow the website https://status.livechatinc.com where we report about any security issues and incidents.
+You can follow the website https://status.livechat.com where we report any security issues and incidents.

 We do have a DR plan, each part of the system can be restored from 24 to 48 hours (considering a complete disaster).
-Moreover, each instance of the whole infrastructure is multiplied, so losing a single instance will not cause service degrading.
-Provided time refers to a flood scale of the disaster.
+Moreover, each instance of the whole infrastructure is multiplied, so losing a single instance will not cause Service to degrade.
+Provided time refers to the flood scale of the disaster.

-Regardless of the service you use, you can ask us for a copy of your data.
-It is possible to download a copy of the data in JSON and to do that please refer to https://www.livechatinc.com/kb/prepare-chat-gdpr to check how you can get your LiveChat data.
+Regardless of the Service you use, you can ask us for a copy of your data.
+It is possible to download a copy of the data in JSON and to do that please refer to https://www.livechat.com/kb/prepare-chat-gdpr to check how you can get your LiveChat data.